pedrobarrostech/grid/packages/website/docs/features/initialize.md

 ## Initialize Sheets

-Pass `sheets` prop to SpreadSheet to initialize
+Pass `sheets` prop to SpreadSheet to initialize (for controlled) and `initialSheets` for un-controlled component

 ```jsx
 import SpreadSheet, { uuid } from "@rowsncolumns/spreadsheet";